christosgalano/kql-template-repo/docs/azure.md

 ## Step 3, Assign federated credentials for Github
 > [!IMPORTANT]
 > Make sure you have a Github Repository ready to be assigned to this step.
-1. Under Manage, Clients & secrets choose the Federated credentials Tab.
+1. Under Manage, Clients & secrets choose the **Federated credentials** Tab.
-2. Choose Add credentials and from the Select scenario drop down menu, choose GitHub Actions deploying Azure resources.
+2. Choose **Add credentials** and from the Select scenario drop down menu, choose **GitHub Actions deploying Azure resources**.

 <p align="center">
   <img src="https://github.com/christosgalano/kql-template-repo/blob/main/docs/images/kql-azure-guide-02.jpg">
 </p>

+3. Add all the required information,
+ - Organization (your GitHub organization name)
+ - Repository (the name of your GitHub repository that will be assigned to materialize Actions)
+ - Entity type (choose Branch)
+ - Based on selection (type main)
+4. Under **Credential details** choose a Name that would easily help identify these Federated credentials and add a description for your documentation.
+5. Make sure all infromation is correct and click Add.